 - ➡️ Clear browser cache or reinstall it (Edge/Chrome/Firefox/Safari)

 1. Check if the website is down

-- Go to Down for everyone or just me website.
+- Visit the Down for everyone or just me webpage.

 - Enter the URL of the website in the text box on the page.

 - The website will tell you if the URL is down or not.